stardoom4/blog/index.md

 ## Attribution

-This project is built on [**Enjoyment work**](https://github.com/raghuveerdotnet/simply-jekyll) by [Raghuveer S.](https://github.com/raghuveerdotnet) a simple yet highly functional jekyll-based theme that combines the best of different worlds.
+This project is built on [**Enjoyment work**](https://github.com/brennanbrown/enjoyment-work) by [Brennan Kenneth Brown](https://github.com/brennanbrown) a simple yet highly functional jekyll-based theme that combines the best of different worlds.
 It is a minimal and distraction free theme that strives to provide maximum value all without holding back on any essential features that a user would benefit from or would desire for.

-### Features

-- Based on Jekyll, a static website generator
-- Creates backlinks to other notes automatically
-- Context menu on feed to instantly see related posts and backlinks
-- Supports Roam-style double bracket link syntax to other notes
-- On hover page previews
-- Features a simple and responsive design
-- Supports Markdown or HTML notes
+**`May the Force be with you`**